GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: System Design

 \subsubsection{Query And Data Generation, Translation, and Execution}

 We also need to be able to translate queries between different database systems due to the difference in query dialects.

 GeoBenchr includes queries specified in platform-specific dialects, which are parametrized to support varying input parameters.
-To this end, we define spatial, temporal, and spatiotemporal queries in a YAML file that includes the query template and parameter types, with one example shown in \cref{lst:querytemplate}.
+To this end, we define spatial, temporal, and spatiotemporal queries in a YAML file, with one example shown in \cref{lst:querytemplate}.

-GeoBenchr includes a parameter generator that produces realistic query parameters such as time periods, spatial regions, or object identifiers, which are based on the statistical properties of the underlying dataset.
-Additionally, we provide configuration options to enable the user to define how many unique parameter sets are generated per query type and how many times each query should be repeated.
-We include a data generator for each application scenario if suite users want to generate datasets at different scale factors to reproduce the results.
+GeoBenchr includes a parameter generator that produces query parameters such as time periods or spatial regions which are based on the properties of the dataset.
+Additionally, we provide options to enable the user to define how many unique parameter sets are generated per query type and how many times each query should be repeated.